Why I chose to get my tubes tied at 29

 Furthermore, she says a woman's bodily autonomy and right to choose should supersede any heteronormative ideals that society tries to impose.

-Her decision to get her tubes tied is a multi-layered one, taking into account the side effects of hormonal birth control and the old-fashioned gender biases.
+Her decision to get her tubes tied is a multi-layered one, taking into account the side effects of hormonal birth control and the old-fashioned gender biases associated with child-rearing.

 She unpacks her choice with CapeTalk host Lester Kiewit during a frank discussion.